soyongkim/mQUIC/README.md

 To start the QUIC client, you can use quic_cm.sh and quic_nc.

-quic_cm.sh uses connection migration and quic_nc.sh run the QUIC establishes new connection when handover.
+quic_cm.sh uses connection migration and quic_nc.sh establishes new connection when handover.

 ```bash
 $ bash quic_cm.sh time 200 1 start1 1 1